-A non-compete agreement is a document in which an employee agrees not to compete against a former employer or other company and/or agrees not to solicit clients of the employer usually within a certain geographic area and usually for a certain period of time after termination or separation of the employment relationship.
+A non-compete agreement is a document in which an employee agrees not to compete against a former employer or other company and/or agrees not to solicit clients or employees of the employer usually within a certain geographic area and usually for a certain period of time after termination or separation of the employee from the employment relationship.
 These agreements are meant to protect the proprietary and confidential business interests of the employer.

 KALIS, KLEIMAN & WOLFE’s attorneys advise executives and managers of their obligations under Florida employment law if they wish to overcome a Florida non-compete contract.
 We counsel employers and let them know that they must abide by the specific requirements of the contract in order to enforce it.

 To be enforceable, the employer must demonstrate that the need for the agreement is supported by legitimate business interests of the employer, it must be necessary to protect the parties’ legitimate interests, it must cause no undue hardship on the former employee, and it must not impair the public interest.
 Non-compete agreement obligations that employers must fulfill can include things like paying all salary and benefits at the level specified, and paying severance or giving notice if required by the contract.
 If the requirements are not fulfilled, the employer may not be able to enforce the contract.

 Florida courts generally will not enforce a non-compete agreement unless the employer can establish a legitimate business interest, which includes:

 - Maintaining valuable confidential business or professional information

 - Preserving relationships with specific prospective or existing customers, patients, or clients

 - Defending goodwill associated with an ongoing business or professional practice, by way of a trademark, geographic location, or marketing/trade area